Delirious (1991 film): Plot

 Jack wakes up back in New York, on the set of his own show, tended to by Laura and Dennis.
 He immediately confronts Laura about her behavior, revealing to her that she will be fired from the show.
-He confronts the Sherwoods about their plans for the show, and ensures that they will do things his way.
+He confronts the Sherwoods about their plans for the show.
+Arlene starts to yell but chokes on a sandwich.
+Jack agrees to save her using the Heimlich maneuver, making her promise that they will do things his way.
 He finds Louise in a delicatessen, gets her the part of Janet, and begins a relationship with her.
+The final scene shows Jack and Louise skating together in Central Park, while Jack narrates what has been happening on the show.